Gene Schoor

-Eugene R. Schoor (July 26, 1914 – December 13, 2000) was a New York-based author, journalist, ghost-writer, college boxing instructor (New York University, the University of Minnesota, and City College of New York), Florida state amateur boxing title holder, Navy Public Information Officer, public relations man, sports agent, boxing promoter, and restaurateur.
+Eugene R. Schoor (July 26, 1914 – December 13, 2000) was a New York-based author, ghost-writer, college boxing instructor (New York University, the University of Minnesota, and City College of New York), Florida state amateur boxing title holder, Navy Public Information Officer, public relations man, sports agent, boxing promoter, and restaurateur.
 He is best known as the author of "juvenile" sports biographies.

 Career

 Early life (amateur boxer, PR man, radio producer)

 Schoor attended the University of Miami in Coral Gables, Florida.
 He began boxing no later than April 1933, when he won a bout as a welterweight.
 While in college, he won the Florida state lightweight amateur boxing title (under the name "Eugene Schoor").
 He also fought as a middleweight.